José de la Riva-Agüero y Osma: Early years

 After a long journey through Spain, where he did research in several archives and gave lectures in Seville, Riva-Agüero co-founded the moderate Democratic National Party in 1915 and supported the presidential candidature of the Civilista José Pardo y Barreda in the April 1915 election.

+Around this time, he started a letter-writing relationship with his cousin, historian and journalist Álvaro Alcalá-Galiano y Osma, whom he would have met in 1913.

 Immediately after Leguía's 1919 coup against Pardo, he wrote a manifesto and went into voluntary exile in Europe.
 During his first years in exile Riva-Agüero lived in Madrid, then he moved to Paris and later to Rome, where spent the most part of the eleven years of the Leguía's Government.
 When his mother died in 1926, he succeeded her as Marquis of Montealegre de Aulestia and was legally adopted by her maternal aunt Rosa Julia, 4th Marquise of Casa-Dávila, who later inherited him the title and a large fortune.
 In exile, Riva-Agüero abandoned his moderate views and came into contact with the works of Catholic rightist authors such as Jacques Bainville and Charles Maurras and soon became a disciple of their ideas.
+Riva-Agüero would live in Europe until 1930.

+Riva-Agüero was a member of the Sovereign Military Order of Malta.

+Political career

 Public office

-Riva-Agüero returned to Peru in August 1930 when a military coup led by Commander Luis Miguel Sánchez Cerro overthrew the Leguía's regime.
+Riva-Agüero returned to Peru in August 1930 when a military coup led by Commander Luis Miguel Sánchez Cerro overthrew Leguía's regime.
 In June 1931, he was elected as Director of the Institute of History at University of San Marcos, but resigned after just one month due to differences with the student government.
-Although he initially refused to take up any seat in the 1931 Constituent Assembly or otherwise participate in the Sánchez Cerro's interim junta, he supported the Commander's presidential candidature in the 1931 general election.
-In May that same year, he had been appointed Mayor of Lima by the Samanez Ocampo's provisional Government.
-As Mayor, he especially patronize cultural activities, but also had to deal with the 1931 telephone strike.
+Although he initially refused to take up any seat in the 1931 Constituent Assembly or otherwise participate in Sánchez Cerro's interim junta, he supported the Commander's presidential candidature in the 1931 general election.
+In May that same year, he had been appointed Mayor of Lima by the Samanez Ocampo's provisional government.
+As Mayor, he especially patronized cultural activities, but also had to deal with the 1931 telephone strike.

-After the Sánchez Cerro's assassination in 1933, the Assembly proclaimed General Óscar R. Benavides President of the Republic.
+After Sánchez Cerro's assassination in 1933, the Assembly proclaimed General Óscar R. Benavides President of the Republic.
 In November 1933, Benavides appointed Riva-Agüero Prime Minister and Minister of Justice.
 He appointed Commander A. Henriod to head the Ministry of Interior and advocated a policy of repression against the leftist APRA and the Communist Party.

+His political beliefs changed during his life, evolving from liberalism at his youth to a staunch conservatism rooted in Christianity.
+In the Biographical Dictionary of the Extreme Right Since 1890, he was listed as one of the leading figures of the far right in Peru.